This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The GOOD news is that it’s not impossible to visit Sydney on a budget, and there are many free things to do in Sydney that allow you to experience the best the city has to offer without burning a hole in your pocket.
+The GOOD news is that it’s possible to visit Sydney on a budget as there are plenty of free things to do in Sydney that allow you to experience the best the city has to offer without burning a hole in your pocket.

-You don’t necessarily have to pay to get to see and experience all of Sydney’s most famous icons and stunning coastal landmarks.
+You don’t necessarily have to pay to get to see and experience all of Sydney’s most famous landmarks and stunning coastal landscapes.

 And with some smart choices and careful planning, your trip to Sydney doesn’t have to leave you heavily out of pocket, but full of admiration.